pakdevs/houston/docs/SETUP.md

 pip install -r requirements.txt
 ```

-Packages are pinned in `requirements.txt`.
-Matplotlib uses the headless "Agg" backend in our notebooks/scripts to avoid Tk/Tcl issues.
+Packages are listed in `requirements.txt`.
+Notebooks use the headless "Agg" Matplotlib backend to avoid GUI issues.

 ## 4) Register the Jupyter kernel